oncodash/ontoweaver/README.md

 # congregarter now holds a dictionary of duplicated nodes.
 ```

-For steps 2 to 4, OntoWeaver provides the `merge` module, whith provides ways
+For steps 2 to 4, OntoWeaver provides the `merge` module, which provides ways
 to merge two nodes' components into a single one.
 It is separated into two
 submodules, depending on the type of the component: